wing5wong/artisan-whs-static/source/_events/2024-04-11_careers-expo-year-12-13.md

 Go to period 4 class as usual.
 At 1:40pm, Class teacher escorts class to Bus Bay for transfer to EXPO by 2pm.
 Students who **usually** drive to school, may drive to War Memorial Hall but **STRICTLY NO PASSENGERS** – and there is NO PARKING on site.
-Dismissed from EXPO from 3pm onwards.
+Students dismissed from EXPO from 3pm onwards.
-ONE BUS available to transfer back to school.
+One bus available to transfer back to school.
 Rural bus students, walk to City College for bus home.